bootstrapdisruptive/S3TemplateEngine/README.md

 ```html
 <part>*name*</part>
 ```
-Whereas *name* is a filename or path/filename inside the "part/" directory.
+Whereas *name* is a filename or path/filename leading to a .part file.
 ### Example
 ```html
     <head>